acm-uiuc/til/_til/vim/create-a-new-directory-in-netrw.md

+---
-# Create A New Directory In netrw
+title: Create A New Directory In netrw
+category: vim
+---

 With `netrw` open (try `vi .`), navigate to the parent directory you want to create a new directory in and then hit `d`.
 Type the name of the new